 Salary Info and Job Outlook

-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the employment of industrial production managers, including plant general managers, is expected to decline by four percent between 2014 and 2024.
-The BLS also reported the median annual salary earned by such managers as $93,940 in May 2015.
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the employment of industrial production managers, including plant general managers, is expected to grow by one percent between 2018 and 2028.
+The BLS also reported the median annual salary earned by such managers as $103,380 in May 2018.